 - Be willing to be pruned.
 The Word of God prunes in order to prepare Christians to bear fruit.
 Likewise, life’s circumstances lead to additional pruning that allows for the process toward perfection to continue.
 Be teachable and willing to change.

 - Understand that there’s always more.
 Even when a building is complete, there’s always maintenance needing done.
 There’s always cleaning that needs to happen.
 As a Christian continually spends time with God, the light gets brighter to allow cobwebs and dust to become obvious even in the deepest and hidden corners.
 Stay open to correction.

 - Focus on the top priority.
 A building is usually built for a very specific purpose.
-Likewise, a Christian exists to be with Jesus.
-That is our #1 calling.
+Likewise, a Christian exists for relationship with Jesus.
 As we focus there, we remain joined to our Heavenly Father (John 15:1-6).
 Remember that your focus determines your reality.

 For the Christian, sanctification comes through living a life of excellence.
 In practical terms, this means gradually increasing in the fruits of the Spirit (Galatians 5:22-23).
 This lifelong commitment comes as we walk daily in obedience to Christ.
 This process of sanctification exists in a progressive sense in that we increase in holiness as we conform to the will of God.

-On a final note, realize that the best time to build on the foundation is now.
-Learn from the past and then move forward.
+The best time to build on the foundation is now.
+Learn from the past and move forward.
 While the Moskva Pool remained a foundation that missed its purpose for 30 years, the Cathedral of Christ the Savior was eventually reconstructed, thus returning the foundation to its original purpose.
 Christians don’t have settle for where they are with building materials being used for other purposes.
 Returning to Christ is always an option.